Welcome to THT

 Some of these changes might seem a bit strict at first, especially if they are different from what you are used to.

 However, try to think of them as guard rails on a twisty mountain road.
-They are there to keep you moving forward safely, not to cage you in.
+They’re set up to keep you moving forward safely, not to cage you in.

 If you’re new to programming, this will help you learn good coding habits very quickly.
-These habits will be useful in other languages, as well.
+These habits will be useful when you program in other languages, as well.

 Enjoy!